Jennifer S. Henderson: Early life and education

 Henderson was born Jennifer Erin Stuart in La Mesa, California.
 She studied politics, philosophy, and economics at Claremont McKenna College, graduating in 1998 with a Bachelor of Arts summa cum laude and Phi Beta Kappa membership.
 She then attended Yale Law School, graduating with a Juris Doctor in 2001.
 At Yale, Henderson was an editor of the Yale Journal of Law and Feminism.

 Legal career

-After law school, Henderson was a law clerk for Alaska Supreme Court justice Warren Matthews from 2001 to 2002, then for U.S. circuit judge Kim McLane Wardlaw of the U.S. Court of Appeals for the Ninth Circuit from 2002 to 2003.
+After law school, she was a law clerk for Alaska Supreme Court justice Warren Matthews from 2001 to 2002, then for U.S. circuit judge Kim McLane Wardlaw of the U.S. Court of Appeals for the Ninth Circuit from 2002 to 2003.

 From 2003 to 2007, she served as an Assistant District Attorney in the Anchorage District Attorney's Office.
 She served as an associate of the law offices of Farley & Graves in Anchorage from 2007 to 2012.

 Judicial career

 Alaska state court service

 Henderson was appointed to the district court by Alaska Governor Sean Parnell in 2012.
 She was then elevated to the superior court by Governor Bill Walker in 2017.